-For these pairings, I’m going to be using our 2011 fantasy baseball rankings.
-Notably, the top 20 starters for 2011 fantasy baseball, top 40 starters for 2011, top 60 starters for 2011 and the top 80 starters for 2011.
+For these pairings, I’m going to be using our 2012 fantasy baseball rankings.
+Notably, the top 20 starters for 2012 fantasy baseball, top 40 starters for 2012, top 60 starters for 2012 and the top 80 starters for 2012.
 Okay, now that we have our links and shizz done.
 What is a pitcher pairing?
 It’s how you plan on putting together a fantasy staff.
 It’s a plan of action.
 If you have A pitcher, which B, C and D pitcher goes with him?
 You should have six starters.
-The sixth starter is Mike Minor or take whoever you want.
+The sixth starter is Brad Peacock or take whoever you want.
 I suggest an upside pick.
-Mike Minor comes to mind.
-Or Jordan Zimmermann.
-Jordan Zimmermann also comes to mind.
+Brad Peacock comes to mind.
+Or Mike Minor.
+Mike Minor also comes to mind.
 I’m going to assume you’re in a 12 team, 5×5 and some variation of 9 Pitchers league.
 (NOTE: What you are about to read is massively confusing.
 If it were found scribbled in a notebook, the FBI would be watching me.)
-Anyway, here’s some pairings for pitching staffs for 2011 fantasy baseball drafts:
+Anyway, here’s some pairings for pitching staffs for 2012 fantasy baseball drafts:

-Head-to-Head, whatever you want to call it doesn’t change a lot from our 2010 fantasy baseball rankings.
+Head-to-Head, or H2H if you’re into abbreviations that look like R&B groups, doesn’t change a lot from our 2011 fantasy baseball rankings.
 There are 300 billion suns in the Milky Way galaxy.
 There are 100s of billions of galaxies in the universe.
 There are at least 256,000 planets exactly like Earth.
 Yet, there’s one Albert Pujols.
 He’s still number one.
-And so on and so forth.
+(Though Palbert Ujols on Planet Crimea is pretty good too.)
 The strategy to play H2H changes.
 You aren’t hoping Dunn hits 40 homers by October, but whether or not he’ll hit two homers on Sunday or if you should sit him to try and win steals.
 It’s all about the match-ups, ya’ll!
-So you want to build a team that can match-up well with any other team.
+So you want to build a team that can match up well with any other team.
+(FYI, I’ve gone over this stuff before, but some might need a pine tree refresher hung from their rear view.)
 Anyway, let’s look at some Head-to-Head fantasy baseball draft strategy:

 The other day I went over my fantasy baseball strategy for snake drafts.
-Lots of the strategy there also applies here.
+Lots of you know my auction tips already, but some of you just joining us — hey, close the door behind you! — may not.
+Lots of the strategy for my snake drafts also applies here.
 If you ask me — and you kinda did ask me by reading this shizz — auction drafts are where it’s at, yo!
 You get in a room with your best fantasy baseball buddies.
 The guys you haven’t seen since last year’s draft.
 The guys you don’t want to see until next year’s draft.
 A few guys you actively despise.
 One guy, and there’s always one, has his phone on vibrate just in case the missus calls about Petey, their sick Schnauzer.
 Then you have the guy who will go the extra dollar for (fill-in favorite player from his favorite team).
 You know he’s his favorite player because he’s wearing his jersey.
 You have the guy who brings only Cheetos and turns everything he touches orange, and, if he touches something that was already orange, he makes it oranger.
 Finally, you have the guy who made plans at 5PM and begins to yell at everyone at 4PM that they’re taking too long.
 And, it always turns out, this day is the best day of the year.
 Auction draft day is better than your wedding day.
 As for online auction drafts, they’re just a’ight.
 Anyway, here’s some tried and true tips to help you through your auction fantasy baseball draft: